eugene-matvejev/react-battleship/README.md

 * [snyk.io](https://snyk.io/)
 * [heroku](https://www.heroku.com/)

 ## how to install

-* if you use `make` commands no actions required, apart of having docker v18.09+ installed,
+* if you use `make` commands no actions required, apart of having docker v18.09+ installed
-  * if dont't use make commands you need node & npm, and execute `$ npm i`
+  * otherwise you need node & npm, then execute `$ npm i`

 ## how to execute tests